-Given their druthers, prosecutors would prefer prosecuting terrorism cases and a slew of other cases in Alexandria federal court versus the nearby courts in Washington, D.C., and Maryland (Greenbelt and Baltimore).
-The jury pool for the Alexandria federal trial court simply brims with more prosecutorial- and police-friendly jurors than in those other courthouses.
+As a Virignia criminal lawyer, Jon Katz knows that given their druthers, prosecutors would prefer prosecuting terrorism cases and a slew of other cases in Alexandria federal court versus the nearby courts in Washington, D.C., and Maryland.
+The jury pool for the Alexandria federal trial court brims with more prosecutorial- and police-friendly jurors than in those other courthouses.

 For misdemeanor cases, the first court date typically is a Rule 5 hearing/initial appearance, where the presence of the defendant is required, even if represented by an attorney and even if the defendant lives far away, unless excused by the court.

-Jon Katz has defended in federal court since 1999.
-To discuss your case with Jon, please call his staff to schedule a confidential appointment, at 703-383-1100.
+Virginia criminal lawyer/ Fairfax DUI attorney Jonathan L. Katz has defended in federal court since 1999.
+To discuss your case with Jon, please call his staff to schedule a confidential appointment, at (703) 383-1100.